-Lindt & Spruengli is the world's leading manufacturer of fine chocolate, and one of the top ten overall.
+Lindt & Spruengli is the world's leading manufacturer of fine chocolate, and one of the top six overall.
 Its principal products are marketed under the Lindt brandname, now one of Switzerland's most valuable brands, and the top-selling tablet chocolate in several continental European markets including Germany and France.
 The company produces a wide range of boxed and bar chocolates, as well as the enormously popular Gold Bunny and Santa Claus shaped hollow eggs.
 The group has prospered in recent years by firmly maintaining premium positioning and avoiding the mass confectionery sector.
-It has expanded its footprint through the acquisition of other top-end manufacturers in key markets, including Ghiradelli in the US, Caffarel in Italy and most recently Russell Stover.
+It has expanded its footprint through the acquisition of other upper-end manufacturers in key markets, including Ghiradelli and Russell Stover in the US and Caffarel in Italy.

 Which agencies handle advertising for Lindt?
 Find out more from the Account Assignments database.

 Who are the competitors of Lindt?
 See Confectionery Sector index for other companies

 Adbrands Company Profiles provide a detailed analysis of the history and current operations of leading advertisers, agencies and brands worldwide, and include a critical summary which identifies key strengths and weaknesses.
 Adbrands Account Assignments tracks account management for the world's leading brands and companies, including details of which advertising agency handles which accounts in which countries for major markets.
 Subscribers may access the following website links here:

 Adbrands Weekly Update 9th Jun 2016: Swiss chocolatier Lindt promoted its CFO Dieter Weisskopf to the role of CEO, taking over from longtime leader Ernst Tanner, who remains executive chairman.